dvdmtw98/blog/blog-vault/articles/2024-11-16-sofia-santos-osint-exercise-002.md

 ![[flinders-street-1.png|640]]

-We can perform a Google search to find where this train station is located.
+We can perform a Google Search to find where this train station is located.

 ![[flinders-street-2.png|400]]